Asus Mobile PhoneAsus ZenFone 2

 I may have found one: http://www.asusparts.eu/it/Asus-0B200-01370000.
 It says it’s for both the Ze550ml and Ze551ml.
 I didn’t try it, though.
 Is it hard to remove the battery with glue?

 That is not true; the battery is not glued down.
-Rather it almost falls out once you take the screws out (there might be a piece of double-sided tape which you have to gently release.
+It almost falls out once you take the screws out (there might be a piece of double-sided tape which you have to gently release.
 But do be very careful not to puncture the battery; it is only wrapped in foil!

 Replacing the screen takes about 2 hours from start to finish.
 Note that the digitizer and screen are virtually impossible to separate.
 Don’t try to save $12 by purchasing only one of them; buy them as an assembly (about $25-35).